 For sustainable inner peace, we need a more inclusive understanding of self-compassion.
 Instead of getting caught up in promoting compassion while pathologizing the ego, we need to turn compassion inward to the parts of ourselves that we’ve been trying to eradicate.

-On the other side of trying to kill off our egos, there are often acres of unexplored emotions and wounds that are waiting for our compassion.
+Once we stop trying to kill off our egos, we realize that there are acres of unexplored emotions and wounds that are waiting for our compassion.

 The unintended toxic message that modern spirituality can perpetuate is that an aggressive stance toward the ego is an act of self-compassion.
 If you’re directing fear, hatred, or disgust toward your ego, internal peace will always be fleeting.